mirkosertic/flight-recorder-starter/README.md

 can configure triggers based on SpEL (Spring Expression Language) which are evaluated on a regular basis.
 Once a trigger expression evaluates to true, a Flight Recording in started with a predefined duration and configuration.
 The most common setup would be to trigger a Flight Recording profiling once CPU usage is above a given value.

+IMPORTANT: Be aware that the main app should be annotated with @EnableScheduling to enable the scheduled processes.

 Here is a sample configuration file in YAML syntax: